svermeulen/vim-subversive/README.md

 ### Integration with yoink

-Note that if you install [vim-yoink](https://github.com/svermeulen/vim-yoink) alongside vim-subversive, then the post-paste yoink swapping feature will automatically work with subversive single motion substitutions as well.
+Note that if you install [vim-yoink](https://github.com/svermeulen/vim-yoink) alongside vim-subversive, then the post-paste yoink swapping feature will automatically work with subversive (single motion) substitutions as well.
+In other words, assuming the default mappings, you can execute `siw` then hit `<c-n>` / `<c-p>` to swap between different yanks.

-If you want to enable yoink swapping with visual mode pastes as well you can do that with the following map:
+Subversive also provides a plug to replace visual mode paste to provide post past swapping as well:

 ```viml
 xmap s <plug>(SubversiveSubstituteMotion)